ELeeAstro/Exo-FMS_column_semigrey/README.md

 # Namelist options

-In the file 'FMS_RC.nml' you can select different options that control the simulation, below are the brief descriptions and options for the paramaters.
+In the file 'FMS_RC.nml' you can select different options that control the simulation, below are the brief descriptions and options for the parameters.

 ts_scheme: \
 'Isothermal' - Isothermal ts method \